North London Collegiate School

 North London Collegiate School (NLCS) is a private day school for girls in England.
-Founded in Camden Town, it is now located in Edgware, in the London Borough of Harrow.
-Associate schools are located in South Korea, Jeju Island, Dubai, Vietnam, and Singapore, all of which are coeducational day and boarding schools offering the British curriculum.
+Founded in Camden Town, it is now in Edgware, in the London Borough of Harrow.
+Associate schools are in South Korea's Jeju Island, Dubai, Vietnam, Singapore and Kobe, Japan, all of which are coeducational day and boarding schools offering the British curriculum.
 It is a member of the Girls' Schools Association.

 North London Collegiate School is consistently ranked among the top independent schools in the United Kingdom.
-In the 2025 edition of The Times Parent Power league table, NLCS was ranked within the top 10 schools overall in the UK, and among the top 3 girls’ schools nationally, based on academic results at GCSE and A-level.
+In the 2025 edition of The Times Parent Power league table, NLCS was ranked within the top 10 schools overall in the UK, and among the top 3 girls' schools nationally, based on academic results at GCSE and A-level.

+In the 2026 The Sunday Times Parent Power Guide, North London Collegiate School was named the "Independent Secondary School of the Year".